DATA-606-2023-FALL-THURSDAY/Iang_Ruth/Docs/Proposal.md

 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
 - https://github.com/DATA-606-2023-FALL-THURSDAY/Iang_Ruth
 - Linkedin: https://www.linkedin.com/in/ruth-iang
+- Link to your PowerPoint presentation file
+- Link to your YouTube video

 # Background
 This project will focus on classifiying medical device recalls into 3 classes.
 A recall is when products or corrected or removed because they are in violation of Food and Drug Administration(FDA) laws.